 Welcome to the Energy Finance Discussion Group (EFDG) Web Page.

-Please put 7:30 AM - 9:00 AM, Tuesday November 14th, on your calendar for the next Energy Finance Discussion Group breakfast.
+Please put 7:30 AM Tuesday December 12th on your calendar for the next Energy Finance Discussion Group Breakfast.

 Dr. Marc W. Melaina , Team Lead for Infrastructure and Impacts Analysis within the Transportation and Hydrogen Systems Center at the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL) will present:

 Fuel Cell Electric Vehicles (FCEVs) are being commercialized in California, Japan, Germany, the UK and elsewhere.
 A critical aspect of commercializing FCEVs is providing a sufficient network of hydrogen refueling stations across urban areas where FCEVs are to be sold.
 NREL has been analyzing hydrogen infrastructure transition dynamics for over 10 years and has developed sophisticated financial analysis methods and tools to inform potential investors and stakeholder partnerships.
 This presentation will provide an update on the status of global FCEV and hydrogen station technology and markets, recent infrastructure studies for the H2USA public-private partnership, and a focus on financial analyses and publicly available tools such as the H2FAST web tool and spreadsheet (https://www.nrel.gov/hydrogen/h2fast/).